-If your child has been charged with a misdemeanor or felony crime, it is essential that you seek legal counsel from a juvenile defense attorney immediately so that you can preserve his or her rights and stop or minimize damage to your child’s future.
+If your child has been charged with a misdemeanor or felony crime, it is essential that you seek legal counsel from an experienced juvenile defense attorney immediately so that you can preserve his or her rights and stop or minimize damage to your child’s future.

 Children involved in juvenile court matters have many of the same rights adults would have if they were accused of a crime.
 These rights include the right to remain silent, the right to cross-

 When an adult is charged with a crime, he or she is brought into court in order to determine first, if he or she committed a crime, and second, the appropriate punishment.
 Juvenile court has, at least in theory, a somewhat different emphasis.

-In most cases, juvenile offenders to be released from custody when they become adults.
-However, in some cases, the court of the district attorney may extend jurisdiction or involvement in the case until the child is nineteen.
+In most cases, juvenile offenders are to be released from custody when they become adults.
+In some cases, however, the court of the district attorney may extend jurisdiction or involvement in the case until the child is nineteen.
 A juvenile adjudication will generally not count as a conviction of a crime for future job applications.

-However, when dealing with more serious crimes or with children that already have criminal histories, the state may attempt to transfer the child’s case to adult criminal court where punishments and consequences are usually much more serious.
+When dealing with more serious crimes or with children that already have criminal histories, however, the state may attempt to transfer the child’s case to adult criminal court where punishments and consequences are usually much more serious.

 An experienced juvenile defense attorney can explain how your child's case will be handled.
-Before speaking to any investigators, detectives, or department of children’s service (DCS) representatives, it is important to talk to an experienced juvenile crimes defense lawyer.
+Before speaking to any investigators, detectives or Department of Children’s Services (DCS) representatives, it is important to talk to an experienced juvenile crimes defense lawyer.

-A criminal defense lawyer who is experienced in juvenile delinquency and crime can assist you in determining what is the best course of action in your situation and whom you should talk to, if anyone.
+A criminal defense lawyer who is experienced in juvenile delinquency and crime can assist you in determining what is the best course of action in your situation and to whom you should talk, if anyone.
 Frequently, it is not in the best interest of your child for your or that child to make a statement without first consulting a juvenile crime lawyer or attorney.